2006 United States immigration reform protests: Legislation

 H.R.
 4437 (The Border Protection, Anti terrorism, and Illegal Immigration Control Act of 2005) was passed by the United States House of Representatives on December 16, 2005, by a vote of 239 to 182.
 It is also known as the "Sensenbrenner Bill", for its sponsor in the House of Representatives, Jim Sensenbrenner.
 H.R.
 4437 was seen by many as the catalyst for the 2006 U.S. immigration reform protests.

-The Immigration Reform and Control Act of 1986 previously gave "amnesty" to 2.7 million undocumented immigrants.
+The Immigration Reform and Control Act of 1986 previously gave "amnesty" to 2.7 million illegal immigrants.
 Proponents of the measure, including then-President Reagan, said the measure, paired with stricter employer rules and a better path for legal entry, would reduce illegal immigration.

 The companion bill passed by the United States Senate was S. 2611, which never passed conference committee.
 The House Republican leadership stated that it rejected S. 2611 wholly and would only pass legislation that addressed border security.
 The end of the 109th Congress marked the death of this bill.